balena-io/balena-cli/doc/cli.markdown

 Examples:

-	$ balena app create MyApp
+	$ balena fleet create MyFleet
-	$ balena app create MyApp --organization mmyorg
+	$ balena fleet create MyFleet --organization mmyorg
-	$ balena app create MyApp -o myorg --type raspberry-pi
+	$ balena fleet create MyFleet -o myorg --type raspberry-pi

 ### Arguments

 #### NAME

-application name
+fleet name

 ### Options

 #### -o, --organization ORGANIZATION

-handle of the organization the application should belong to
+handle of the organization the fleet should belong to

 #### -t, --type TYPE

-application device type (Check available types with `balena devices supported`)
+fleet device type (Check available types with `balena devices supported`)

-## app purge &#60;application&#62;
+## app purge &#60;fleet&#62;

+Renaming notice: The 'app' command was renamed to 'fleet', and 'app' is now an alias.
+THE ALIAS WILL BE REMOVED in the next major version of the balena CLI (so that a different 'app' command can be implemented in the future).
+Use 'fleet' instead of 'app' to avoid this warning.
+Find out more at: https://git.io/JRuZr

+For command usage, see 'balena help fleet purge'

+### Arguments

+#### FLEET

+fleet name, slug (preferred), or numeric ID (deprecated)

+### Options

+## fleet purge &#60;fleet&#62;

-Purge data from all devices belonging to an application.
+Purge data from all devices belonging to a fleet.
-This will clear the application's /data directory.
+This will clear the fleet's '/data' directory.

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

 Examples:

-	$ balena app purge MyApp
+	$ balena fleet purge MyFleet
-	$ balena app purge myorg/myapp
+	$ balena fleet purge myorg/myfleet

 ### Arguments

-#### APPLICATION
+#### FLEET

-application name, slug (preferred), or numeric ID (deprecated)
+fleet name, slug (preferred), or numeric ID (deprecated)

 ### Options

-## app rename &#60;application&#62; [newName]
+## app rename &#60;fleet&#62; [newName]

+Renaming notice: The 'app' command was renamed to 'fleet', and 'app' is now an alias.
+THE ALIAS WILL BE REMOVED in the next major version of the balena CLI (so that a different 'app' command can be implemented in the future).
+Use 'fleet' instead of 'app' to avoid this warning.
+Find out more at: https://git.io/JRuZr

+For command usage, see 'balena help fleet rename'

+### Arguments

+#### FLEET

+fleet name, slug (preferred), or numeric ID (deprecated)

+#### NEWNAME

+the new name for the fleet

+### Options

+## fleet rename &#60;fleet&#62; [newName]

-Rename an application.
+Rename a fleet.

 Note, if the `newName` parameter is omitted, it will be prompted for interactively.

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

 Examples:

-	$ balena app rename OldName
+	$ balena fleet rename OldName
-	$ balena app rename OldName NewName
+	$ balena fleet rename OldName NewName
-	$ balena app rename myorg/oldname NewName
+	$ balena fleet rename myorg/oldname NewName

 ### Arguments

-#### APPLICATION
+#### FLEET

-application name, slug (preferred), or numeric ID (deprecated)
+fleet name, slug (preferred), or numeric ID (deprecated)

 #### NEWNAME

-the new name for the application
+the new name for the fleet

 ### Options

-## app restart &#60;application&#62;
+## app restart &#60;fleet&#62;

+Renaming notice: The 'app' command was renamed to 'fleet', and 'app' is now an alias.
+THE ALIAS WILL BE REMOVED in the next major version of the balena CLI (so that a different 'app' command can be implemented in the future).
+Use 'fleet' instead of 'app' to avoid this warning.
+Find out more at: https://git.io/JRuZr

+For command usage, see 'balena help fleet restart'

+### Arguments

+#### FLEET

+fleet name, slug (preferred), or numeric ID (deprecated)

+### Options

+## fleet restart &#60;fleet&#62;

-Restart all devices belonging to an application.
+Restart all devices belonging to a fleet.

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

 Examples:

-	$ balena app restart MyApp
+	$ balena fleet restart MyFleet
-	$ balena app restart myorg/myapp
+	$ balena fleet restart myorg/myfleet

 ### Arguments

-#### APPLICATION
+#### FLEET

-application name, slug (preferred), or numeric ID (deprecated)
+fleet name, slug (preferred), or numeric ID (deprecated)

 ### Options

-## app rm &#60;application&#62;
+## app rm &#60;fleet&#62;

+Renaming notice: The 'app' command was renamed to 'fleet', and 'app' is now an alias.
+THE ALIAS WILL BE REMOVED in the next major version of the balena CLI (so that a different 'app' command can be implemented in the future).
+Use 'fleet' instead of 'app' to avoid this warning.
+Find out more at: https://git.io/JRuZr

+For command usage, see 'balena help fleet rm'

+### Arguments

+#### FLEET

+fleet name, slug (preferred), or numeric ID (deprecated)

+### Options

+#### -y, --yes

+answer "yes" to all questions (non interactive use)

+## fleet rm &#60;fleet&#62;

-Permanently remove a balena application.
+Permanently remove a fleet.

 The --yes option may be used to avoid interactive confirmation.

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

 Examples:

-	$ balena app rm MyApp
+	$ balena fleet rm MyFleet
-	$ balena app rm MyApp --yes
+	$ balena fleet rm MyFleet --yes
-	$ balena app rm myorg/myapp
+	$ balena fleet rm myorg/myfleet

 ### Arguments

-#### APPLICATION
+#### FLEET

-application name, slug (preferred), or numeric ID (deprecated)
+fleet name, slug (preferred), or numeric ID (deprecated)

 ### Options